 EDUC 302 (10) "Directed Teaching in the Secondary School"

 |Semester Total: 8 credits||Semester Total: 9 credits||Semester Total: 14 credits|

 |Program Total: 30 credits|

-* Physical education, music, and library media students will not take Practicum I as EDUC 307.
-Students will have an equivalent experience through their major unit.
+* Music Education Students will not take EDUC 307 or EDUC 302/304.
+Students will register for an equivalent experience through their major unit.